 2. Property taxes

 You’ll be paying taxes on your house and the land it sits on, so it’s a good idea to know the general tax rate in the neighborhood you’re investigating.
-If you’re in the market for a particular property, it shouldn’t be hard to find the value of the house and its land.
-If you’re unclear on that, you can always contact the county assessor for an up-to-date valuation.
+If you’re in the market for a particular property, it shouldn’t be hard to find the value of the house and attendant land up for purchase.
+If you’re unclear on that, you can always contact the county assessor for an up to date valuation.
 As for tax rates, the local government typically keeps those figures easily accessible online.
 You’ll also want to look at other local entities requiring tax money such as public schools and town administration.

 And depending on your area, tax rates may be affected by a range of services.
 For example, in some cities tax rates are higher but include services like trash pickup and sewer, while smaller towns treat such services “a la carte’” for a lower property tax rate.
 It’s good to know not only how much money you’ll be paying, but where it’s going.

 Local parks provide health benefits and recreational opportunities beyond your backyard.
 Sometimes your lawn just doesn’t have enough space to toss a football around.
 Or you want to venture out for a picnic, go for a scenic jog or ride your bike.
 Studies show that nature sojourns are linked to lower blood pressure, reduced obesity rates and mitigated pollution effects.
 If getting outside often is important to you, see what the local parks have to offer in terms of tennis courts, basketball courts or grills.
 Take note of how they’re maintained.
 Also consider the distance between you and the parks or trails.
 Do you want to load up your bike and drive across town for every ride?
 If not, try to find a home with easy access to a bike ped trail.
 Finally, do a little research into which local parks host festivals or concerts throughout the year.
 Armed with that information, you can decide how close—or far—you want to live to these events.